 The Bristlenose Pleco or Ancistrus Cirrhosus originates in South America, mainly in the fast-flowing waters of the Amazon River Basin.
 They can also be found in some other parts of South and Central America including Panama.

 Colors and Markings

 The Bristlenose Pleco is one of the smallest catfish, growing to only 3 to 5 inches.
 They are brown, green, or gray with white or yellow spots; some have uneven coloring, with lighter and darker splotches on various parts of their bodies.
 Most have lighter abdomens and darker backs (with the exception of the albino Bristlenose, which is mostly white).
 This species has an unusual appearance, featuring bony plates, a flat, fat body, and a wide head with an "underbite" to the set of the lower mandible.

-Bristlenose Plecos originate from rivers and streams in South America, primarily the Amazon.
-Naturally, they prefer water that is well aerated with some sort of current.
+Naturally, Bristlenose Plecos prefer water that is well aerated with some sort of current.
 Because they are bottom dwellers, make sure to provide plenty of driftwood, roots, plants, and caves for them to hide in during the day.
 They are nocturnal and prefer to do their eating mostly at night.
 Driftwood can provide a good substrate on which algae will consistently grow, giving the Bristlenose Pleco a sufficient amount of food.
 Although they are herbivores, they will not harm live plants.

 Bristlenose Plecos do well in a tank of 20 gallons or larger and can handle a wide range of water conditions from soft and acidic to harder and alkaline.
 Some hobbyists have found success with Bristlenose Plecos in Cichlid tanks.
-This may hold true, but it would be best not to keep them with larger Central and South American Chiclids.
-If you're looking to breed them, do not add into a tank with substrate spawning Chiclids because the Chiclids are likely to devour the eggs.
+This may hold true, but it would be best not to keep them with larger Central and South American Cichlids.
+If you're looking to breed them, do not add into a tank with substrate spawning Cichlids because the Cichlids are likely to devour the eggs.